-This policy was adopted by the approved provider of Flinders Preschool on 1 August 2023.
+This policy was adopted by the approved provider of Flinders Preschool February 2025.

-REVIEW DATE: August 2025
+REVIEW DATE: February 2026.

 ATTACHMENT 1: GUIDELINES FOR INCORPORATION OF CHILD SAFETY INTO THE RECRUITMENT AND MANAGEMENT OF STAFF

 The following guidelines and processes for the incorporation of child safety into the recruitment and management of staff demonstrate Flinders Preschool's commitment to maximising the safety of children and deterring unsuitable and inappropriate persons from attempting to work at our service.